oqtane/oqtane.docs/src/pages/guides/themes/index.md

 # Oqtane Themes Guide

-> Oqtane Themes are a way to customize the look and feel of your Oqtane website.
+> Oqtane Themes are extensions to customize the look and feel of your Oqtane website.
 > This guide will help you get started with creating and using themes in Oqtane.

 ## What is a Theme?